Community Task Force on Policing

 With the assistance of facilitators, the community task force on policing reviews the policies, procedures and practices the Elgin Police Department (EPD) employs to determine how EPD can most effectively and equitably deliver law enforcement services to all members of the community.
 The City intends for the process to openly and objectively examine the means and methods the EPD employs to support and sustain a safe and inclusive community and explores how those means and methods are perceived by the community.
 The task force’s ultimate objective is to make recommendations for viable solutions to enhance the EPD’s service to and relationship with Elgin’s residents, visitors, businesses and institutions.

 |Carroll Bailey||Shimon Blanchard||LeJewel K. Crigler||Penelope Williams|

 Councilmembers Tish Powell and Toby Shaw are ex-officio, non-voting members.

 The Community Task Force on Policing held its first meeting on Thursday, September 30.
-The meeting was be held virtually and live streamed to the City of Elgin's YouTube channel.
-The task force will meet regularly on the first and third Thursdays of the month at 6:00 p.m.
+The meeting was be held virtually and live streamed to the a dedicated City of Elgin task force YouTube channel.

 Going forward, meetings may be conducted in-person, virtually or in a hybrid format where participation can occur either in-person or virtually.
 The task force will determine the best ways for the meetings to occur, and the public will be able to watch the meetings either in-person or virtually, live or on demand.